AimanShahzadi60/Aiman-Portfolio/README.md

 ## 💫 About Me

-🚀 Full-Stack Developer with **2+ years** of experience building production-ready web applications
+🚀 Full-Stack Developer with **3+ years** of experience building production-ready web applications

 🏢 Currently working at **[NeuroOceans.AI](https://neurooceans.ai/)**

 🔭 Working on **AI-powered platforms** and **enterprise solutions**

-🌍 Based in Pakistan | Soon moving to **Germany** for further studies at University of Koblenz
+🌍 Based in Pakistan

 💡 Passionate about creating scalable, user-centric applications that solve real-world problems